Childbirth in Nepal: Preparation for birth

 Overall, women do not prepare much for birth.
 Especially if they are delivering alone, they will not have the time nor the funds to adequately prepare for labor and delivery.
 They will, however, work right up until the onset of labor.
 This is mainly due to the deeply entrenched gender roles that women must do household labor.
 Even if husbands wished to help lighten the workload, they are unable to do so.
 This constant movement provides added stress and contributes to the already lacking nutritional status of these women, further increasing the risk for poor birth outcomes.

-As for the birth location, families will sometimes help clear an animal shed in anticipation of labor.
+Families will sometimes help clear an animal shed in anticipation of labor.
 Generally, this means moving the animals to another place, sweeping up the dung and dirt, laying down clean dry grass or hay, and covering it with a plastic sheet or blanket.

-On the health care professional side, some traditional birth attendants and skilled professionals will have a pre-made pregnancy kit ready.
-Inside contains gloves, a small piece of soap, five squares of gauze, a small blade, three pieces of string, a small plastic sheet, and a sandwich-sized bag.
+Some traditional birth attendants and skilled professionals will have a pre-made pregnancy kit ready.
+The kits contain gloves, a small piece of soap, five squares of gauze, a small blade, three pieces of string, a small plastic sheet, and a sandwich-sized bag.
 However, this practice is not consistently among TBAs as one study found only 2% used them consistently and correctly.

 Extrinsic factors

 There are several extrinsic factors that affect the quality and quantity of prenatal care among Nepalese women.
-The highest predictor is related to location and socio-economic status.
+The highest predictor is related to location and socioeconomic status.
 While most people live in rural areas (83.4%), they are at a higher risk for stillbirth, childhood malnutrition, chronic energy deficiency among women, and generally poorer maternal and mortality outcomes.
 This is partially due to the lack of financial resources prevalent to devote to maternal care, but also partially due to the resources available within the community to tackle this health topic.
 For example, 40% of the water is from an unprotected source.
 Similarly, 35% have an open sanitary facility as a designated location for elimination and 35% cook in the living area of dwelling.
 These are risk factors for infection and respiratory issues that only increase in women who are pregnant.
 Furthermore, 78% of women are laborers and 55% of women considered their work to be of a moderate workload.
 These jobs increase the strain on a pregnant mother's health by losing energy that is not being adequately compensated by dietary intake, using an upright posture that may diminish uterine blood flow and affect supply of oxygen and nutrients to fetus, and adding mental stress related to maternal work outside the home that may affect intrauterine growth and gestational duration.
 Along with the personal behavior of 30% who are smokers and 7.6% who consume alcohol, these women are at a very high risk for complications.